PhilNad/with-respect-to/README.md

 - [x] Allow setting a pose wrt a reference that does not exist yet.
 - [x] Allow the tree of reference frames to be disconnected from the 'world' frame.
 - [x] Use quaternions under the hood to avoid returning unorthogonal matrices after lots of compositions.
-- [ ] Improve speed/concurrency, getting "RuntimeError: database is locked" when stress-testing.
 - [ ] Test that using this library from multiple scripts produces the intended results.
 - [ ] Make Julia bindings to the library.
 - [ ] Better documentation of the library.